Griffan/FASTQuick/Readme.md

 [--callableRegion <callableRegion.bed>] \
 [--targetRegion <targetRegion.bed>]
 ```
-In principal, all the following steps below can be streamlined by this script.
+In principle, all the following steps below can be streamlined by this script.
 You can choose to skip certain steps by specifying corresponding --steps parameter.
 Example of --fastqList:
 ```
 read.group.A.read_1.fq.gz   read.group.A.read_2.fq.gz